Sahastata wesolowskae

 Sahastata wesolowskae is a species of crevice weaver in the genus Sahastata that lives in Oman.
+The spider lives in areas with little water, mainly hydrating through the prey it eats.
 It was first described in 2020 by Ivan Magalhaes, Mark Stockmann, Yuri Marusik and Sergei Zonstein.
 The spider is small, with a carapace that is between 1.67 and 3.36 mm long and an abdomen that is between 3.73 and 4.94 mm long.
-The female is larger than the male, darker in color and has a more rounded abdomen.
+The females are larger than the male, mature more quickly, are darker in color and have a more rounded abdomen.
 Both have a V-shaped pattern towards the middle of the carapace, but it is clearer on the female.
+A female will often eat its mate after mating.
 The male has a long and slightly bent embolus.
 The female has an endogyne with distinctive spermathecae.
 It is these copulatory organs that most clearly differentiate the species from other spiders in the genus.

 Taxonomy

-Sahastata wesolowskae was first described by Ivan Magalhaes, Mark Stockmann, Yuri Marusik and Sergei Zonstein in 2020.
+Sahastata wesolowskae species of crevice weaver that was first described by the arachnologists Ivan Magalhaes, Mark Stockmann, Yuri Marusik and Sergei Zonstein in 2020.
 The species is named after the Polish arachnologist Wanda Wesołowska.
 It was placed in the genus Sahastata, raised by Pierre L.G.
 Benoit in 1968.
 The genus is a member of the subfamily Filistatinae in the family Filistatidae, which are known as crevice weaver spiders.
 The genus is related to Kukulcania, differing in details like the design of the second tarsal claw.
 The species is most related to Sahastata nigra, and then to Sahastata wunderlichi.
 DNA sequencing has also determined that it is closely related to Sahastata aravaensis.
+The holotype is stored at the Steinhardt Museum of Natural History in Tel Aviv.